frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 The Beatitudes are like directives for the right dispositions of the
 heart: "Blessed are the gentle.
 Blessed are the merciful.
-Blessed are those who hunger and thirst for righteousness."
+Blessed are those who hunger and thirst for righteousness" (*cf*.
+Matt.
+5:3-12).

 Almsgiving is measured not by the amount, but by the heart.
-"This woman\...has put in all that she had to live on" (Matt.
-12:44).
+"This woman\...has put in all that she had to live on" (Mark 12:44).

-God reads the heart.
+"God reads the heart" (1 Sam.
+16:7).

 As we come to this Feast of the Mother of Fair Love, we could ask Our Lady that we might unite our heart to hers, and that she might fashion